vulkanCommand/vulkanCommand/README.md

 ### AI File Analyzer

-A serverless application that analyzes uploaded documents and generates summaries using AI.
+A serverless AI document analysis system built using AWS services.

-The system automatically detects file type, extracts content, and generates insights for the user.
+The application detects file types, extracts document content, and generates context aware summaries using AI.
+It was designed to handle document workflows efficiently while staying lightweight and scalable.

+Key points:

-Built using AWS serverless infrastructure including Lambda and API Gateway.
+* Built with AWS Lambda and API Gateway
+* Integrated Amazon Bedrock for document summarization
+* Improved processing efficiency significantly across 200+ test cases
+* Designed for unstructured file analysis including PDF and DOCX documents

 GitHub: https://github.com/vulkanCommand/AI-File-Analyzer

 ---

-### SnapFile — Real-Time File Sync Tool
+### SnapFile

-SnapFile is a lightweight system that watches for file changes and synchronizes files to cloud storage.
+SnapFile is a file monitoring and synchronization tool built for fast cloud based file updates.

-It includes a web interface where users can view and manage synchronized files.
+It watches local file changes and syncs them to AWS S3, while also offering a simple web interface for file access and management.

 GitHub: https://github.com/vulkanCommand/SnapFile